Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Results

 This section presents examples based on memorizing and recalling sentences from SSAKG memory.
-To obtain correct sentences, the program uses the NLTK library - Natural Language Toolkit. \cite{bird2009natural}.
-This library enables the reading of sentences and words with appropriate grammar for the specified language.
-Additionally, it contains a vast collection of texts grouped into ``corpora".
-For our experiments, we utilized a corpus based on Gutenberg’s project \cite{Gutenberg}, which includes several selected book entries.
-We carefully selected several thousand sentences with interesting parameters, filtering out common words (stop words) and punctuation marks \cite{Sarica2021}.
+The program uses the NLTK library - Natural Language Toolkit to obtain correct sentences. \cite{bird2009natural}.
+This library enables reading sentences and words with appropriate grammar for the specified language.
+Additionally, it contains a vast collection of texts grouped into \("\)corpora\("\).
+For our experiments, we utilized a corpus based on Gutenberg’s project~\cite{Gutenberg2024}, which includes several selected book entries.
+We randomly selected several thousand sentences with interesting parameters, filtering out common words (stop words) and punctuation marks~\cite{Sarica2021}.
+To tokenise and remove stop words, we used the appropriate tools provided by the NLTK library.

-\begin{example}\textbf{ Sentences of Equal Length (15 words).} We selected 1000 random sentences, each containing 15 words.
+\begin{example} \textbf{ Sentences of Equal Length (15 words).} We selected 1000 random sentences, each containing 15 words.
 These sentences were prepared using the previously described method.
 The random text contained 4453 different words.
-The word distributions in the text are depicted in Figure \ref{fig:words_15}.
-The selected sentences were then encoded into SSAKG.
+The word distributions in the text are depicted in Figure~\ref{fig:words_15}.
+The selected sentences were then encoded into SSAKG\@.

 Subsequently, using contexts of length 8, 9, and 10, we attempted to recall these sentences from memory.
-The results are presented in Table \ref{tab:corretness_15_words}.
+The results are presented in Table~\ref{tab:corretness_15_words}.
 For randomly generated sequences with a flat distribution, the program successfully reproduced all sequences.

 \end{example}